+This paper investigates how a small amount of data sharing can improve the efficiency of distributed optimization algorithms in machine learning, with a focus on both primal and primal-dual methods.
+The primal algorithms include FedAvg and Distributed Preconditioned Conjugate Gradient (D-PCG), while the primal-dual algorithms include Distributed ADMM (D-ADMM), Fed-ADMM, and exact first-order algorithm (EXTRA).
+In this section, we begin by reviewing the literature related to the algorithms discussed above.
+Then, we review literature related on the negative impacts of data heterogeneity.
+Contrary to those study, our results show that data heterogeneity can sometimes benefit primal-dual optimization algorithms, suggesting that an effective way to address heterogeneity is to tailor the algorithm design toward primal-dual methods.

-Similar as ADMM algorithms, conjugate gradient methods have also been considered as lying between first order gradient methods and second order Newton's method ,e.g. \cite{luenberger1984linear, shewchuk1994introduction}.
-Conjugate gradient methods have been recently applied to not only solving large scale linear system, but also machine learning tasks with parallel implementation [\cite{ le2011optimization, helfenstein2012parallel, hsia2018preconditioned}].
-The convergence of conjugate gradient method has been well-studied, and many literature assures on the point that preconditioning is indispensable to algorithm performance improvement, as ill-conditioning of matrix often leads to divergence, which leads to the prevailing preconditioned conjugate gradient method (PCG) [\cite{axelsson1986rate,kaasschieter1988preconditioned, kaporin1994new,herzog2010preconditioned}].
+For primal algorithm, conjugate gradient methods have been considered as lying between first order gradient methods and second order Newton's method \citep{luenberger1984linear, shewchuk1994introduction}.
+Conjugate gradient methods have been recently applied to not only solving large scale linear systems, but also machine learning tasks with parallel implementation \citep{ le2011optimization, helfenstein2012parallel, hsia2018preconditioned}.
+The convergence of conjugate gradient method has been well-studied, and many studies assure on the point that preconditioning is indispensable to algorithm performance improvement, as ill-conditioning of matrix often leads to divergence, which leads to the prevailing preconditioned conjugate gradient method (PCG) \citep{axelsson1986rate,kaasschieter1988preconditioned, kaporin1994new,herzog2010preconditioned}.
 Recently, \cite{drineas2016randnla} introduce a randomized sampling process to improve the computational efficiency in preconditioning of large-scale matrix.
 However, their algorithm is designed to solve large scale linear algebra problems, and cannot be directly applied to distributed learning problems.